-Alicia Eames is an experienced international location sound recordist who has worked on a wide range of projects from feature documentaries to award winning TV shows.
-As well as freelancing as a sound recordist, Alicia is currently conducting research into spatial sound design for virtual reality films at Griffith University and is a lecturer at the School of Audio Engineering.
+Alicia Butterworth (Eames) is an experienced international location sound recordist who has worked on a wide range of projects from feature documentaries to award winning TV shows.
+As well as freelancing as a sound recordist, Alicia is currently conducting research into spatial sound for virtual reality films at Griffith University and is a lecturer at the School of Audio Engineering.
 Alicia is passionate about the transformative power of sound to move audiences through film-based storytelling and loves nothing more than fantastic and clean on-set audio.

 Some of my credits as a sound recordist include: